lab-cosmo/chemiscope/docs/src/tutorial.rst

     python3 ./utils/generate_standalone.py

 This will create a ``standalone.html`` file containing all the required HTML and javascript.
-You can then add your own dataset by adding the correspinding JSON file at the end of the ``standalone.html`` file.
+You can then add your own dataset by adding the corresponding JSON file at the end of the ``standalone.html`` file.

 .. code-block:: bash